kyangy/blog/entertainment-payroll/chapter-3.md

 Remember to find good storage for all your documents for your gear and insurance on set.
 Store them in one central place.
 Back them up in the cloud.
 Having everything secured will make your production planning much simpler.

+For a free option to store your Certificate of Insurance in the cloud, use [Google Drive](https://www.google.com/drive/).
+They provide free security features along with redundancies to keep your documents safe.

 ## General Liability Insurance

 You will always need general liability insurance.
 General liability covers bodily injury and property damage during filming.